The Partition-Frequency Enumeration Matrix: Introduction

 where $n$ is a positive integer, and $\zeta(2n)$ is given by the series

-This was discovered by Song~\cite{Song1988} and given a proof using Fourier series.
-Our derivation does not involve anything more than what Euler himself used to prove \eqref{zeta-rec} for $n=1$, that is, his evaluation
+This was discovered by Song~\cite{Song1988} and proved using Fourier series.
+As the reader will see below, our derivation does not involve anything more than what Euler himself used to prove \eqref{zeta-rec} for $n=1$, that is, his evaluation

 As another example, consider Ramanujan's recurrence for his $\tau$ function.
-Recall the notation for $q$-rising factorials.
-For $0<|q|<1$, we use and,
+Recall the following notation for $q$-shifted factorial (also called the $q$-Pochhammer symbol).
+For $0<|q|<1$, we use and the short-hand notation:

 Ramanujan's $\tau$ function is defined by the relation